Media Literacy Training for Teachers

 Evidence and Results

 Learn to Discern has proven effective with students.
-An evaluation of eighth- and ninth-grade students in 50 schools found that students who were exposed to the curriculum were twice as likely to detect hate speech and 18% better at identifying fake news stories, compared to a control group of their peers.
+An evaluation of eighth- and ninth-grade students in 50 schools found that students who were exposed to the curriculum were twice as likely to detect hate speech and 18% better at identifying manipulative content, compared to a control group of their peers.
 The evaluation was featured in NPR, The New Republic, and The Atlantic.

 In contrast, the effects of traditional media literacy programs typically wane after one year, according to prior studies.
 Traditional approaches have also been criticized for teaching students to use lengthy, outdated checklists instead of teaching students to think like fact-checkers.